For General Information about Bones for Life® click here.

 Revitalize your bones and every system in your body with gentle vibrational stimulation.

 Bones for Life (BFL) is open to anyone looking for a safe, autonomous way to improve the quality of their movement and revitalize their bones and posture, as well as for people interested in becoming profession BFL Teachers.

 Payment plans are available.

-Training manuals are offered in printed or digital form.
+Training manuals are offered in printed form.

 The course is taught by: Senior Movement Intelligence Trainer Brenda Sorkin, GCFP, CTP, and special guest Bones for Life Teachers.

 Please see below for the course description and a link to download the requirements.

 On Site Hours: Friday and Saturday: 10:00 am - 6:30 pm; Sunday: 9 am - 4:00 pm; Lunch breaks are generally from 1-2:30 on Friday & Saturday and from 12-1:00 on Sunday.

 Other formats can be tailored to a group upon demand.

 Workshops for the public and past participants may be available on Friday and Saturday.